 If you’ve lost your job or been unable to work because of an illness or injury, it makes sense that you need help paying bills.
 But if friends and family are helping you out financially any time something unexpected comes up, you need an emergency fund.

 Instead of going out to eat or shop, set aside some money to grow your savings account.
-Try one of these money saving challenges to jump-start your savings.
+Try one of these money-saving challenges to jump-start your savings.
 Keep $1,000 in emergency money for things that aren’t included in your everyday expenses.

-Those who don’t want to work until they’re ninety need to make sure that they aren’t one of those who is spending more than they make.
+Those who don’t want to work until they’re ninety need to make sure that they aren’t one of those who are spending more than they make.
 If you can’t save at least 5% of your gross income, you are likely living above your means.

 Most financial advisors suggest saving at least 10% of your gross income.
 If you make $100,000 per year at age 30 and you put 10% in a 401k, it’s possible to have close to a million dollars by age 65.

 Get into the habit of paying yourself first, so your money goes directly into a savings plan.
 You’ll have less temptation to spend money that you never see.

+At one time I had $5,000 in credit card debt, it was an awful feeling.
+It was hard work erasing that debt, but I promised myself that once I got out, I would never let it happen again.
 Now I don’t charge anything unless I know I can pay off the balance when the bill comes.
 I use a check register to keep track of the money I put on my credit card, so I don’t overspend.

 If you’re carrying a balance on your credit card, it’s time to create a budget and start paying off your debt.
-At the very least, make sure you are paying on the principal amount and not just the interest on your card.
+At the very least, make sure you are paying the principal amount and not just the interest on your card.